 6. Conflict of interest

 A former Minister of Economy owns a local tobacco manufacturing company and influences the current government to create a profitable environment for his business.
+Relatives of current government officials hold positions in the tobacco business.

 7. Preventive measures